badjelix/single-machine-scheduling/smt/README.md

 * Task's "flags" can only be assigned to 0 or 1
   > And(T[i] >= 0, T[i] <= 1)

-* Force all fragments of non executed tasks to a given value
+* Force all fragments of non executed tasks to have a fixed arbitrary value (in this case, r[i])
   > Or(T[i] == 1, And([K[i][j] == r[i] for j in range(1, nk[i])]))

 * Fragments can only be executing between their task's release and deadline